Writing a resume is one thing. How you present it is another.

 Old but gold.
-This is a timeless font that’s good to use for your resume and work documents.
-While it’s not as modern as some of the others, it’s easy to read for both a human reader and the ATS.
+This is a timeless font to use for your resume and corporate work documents.
+While it’s not as modern as some of the other options, it’s easy to read for both a human reader and the ATS.

 Another great example of a simple yet visually pleasing typeface.
 With serif fonts in general, the added stroke in each letter improves the readability level.